 You can also consider self-publishing.
 Here is an article about the benefits of self-publishing for artists, and one about the risks of self-publishing.

 If you're going to self-publish, do your research first!
-Almost all companies have some negative review, but sometimes if you just read them ahead of time you'll know what to watch out for!
+Almost all companies have some negative reviews, but sometimes if you just read them ahead of time you'll know what to watch out for!
 Make sure that you:

 You can also publish eBooks!
 Here are some resources to check out: